usagi-epta/rStep/README.md

 RXTX INSTILLATION - MAC
 -----------------------
-Place librxtxSerial.jnilib and RXTXcomm.jar from the 'RXTX-Mac' folder into /Library/Java/Extensions, which allows the jrStepGUI client to function.
+Place librxtxSerial.jnilib and RXTXcomm.jar from the 'RXTX-Mac' folder into the folder you have jrStepGUI_110128.jar in, which allows the jrStepGUI client to function while not messing with your Arduino IDE set up.

 CREDITS
 -------